SAEON/mnemosyne/README.md

 This is useful for uploading large files via cURL as contents are never fully buffered in memory.

 ##### Stream from a file

-I'm not actually sure if this is different to the above example, but could open up possibilities I haven't thought of.

 ```sh
 cat ./some/local/cog.tiff \